crimx/val-i18n-svelte/README.md

 - `useTranslate` to get updated `i18n.t$` observable.
 - `useLang` to get updated `i18n.lang$` observable.
 - `useI18n` to get `i18n$` observable.
+- `<Trans>` component to insert Svelte element into the translation message.

 You can run the example in this repo by `pnpm dev`.